-For more detail waveform capture can be used (if enabled).
-If the disturbance triggers waveform capture, the raw waveforms of each voltage and current channel can be displayed.
+For even more detail, waveform capture can be used (if enabled).
+If the disturbance triggered waveform capture, the raw waveforms of each voltage and current channel can be displayed.
 Again, the significant change timestamp is used to find the waveform in the list of captured waveforms.